mattermost/mattermost-ios-classic/README.md

 This iOS Application source code is meant to be used by organizations who self-host [Mattermost](http://www.mattermost.org/download/) as a team communication service.

-To properly encrypt push notifications from your Mattermost Platform Server to your Mattermost iOS Application a proxy, the [Mattermost Push Notification Server](https://github.com/mattermost/push-proxy), needs to be set up with a private key generated using your organization's Apple Developer account.
+To properly encrypt push notifications from your Mattermost Platform Server to your Mattermost iOS Application a proxy, the [Mattermost Push Notification Server](https://github.com/mattermost/push-proxy) needs to be set up with a private key generated using your organization's Apple Developer account.

+A reference implementation of this iOS application [is available on iTunes as "Mattermost"](https://itunes.apple.com/us/app/mattermost/id984966508?ls=1&mt=8)

 #### Supported Platforms